OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

    - KNIME SVG Support
 4. Click on **Next** and follow the instructions (you may but don’t need to restart KNIME now).
 5. Click again on **Help** > **Install New Software**
-6. From the **Work with**: drop-down list select http://update.knime.com/community -contributions/trusted/4.4
+6. From the '**Work with**:'' drop-down list select http://update.knime.com/community-contributions/trusted/4.6
 7. Now select the following plugin from the ”KNIME Community Contributions - Cheminformatics” category
    - RDKit KNIME integration
 8. Click on **Next**  and follow the instructions and after a restart of KNIME the dependencies will be installed.